Jacksonville Giants

-The Jacksonville Giants are a professional minor league basketball team based in Jacksonville, Florida.
+The Jacksonville Giants were a professional minor league basketball team based in Jacksonville, Florida.
 They were the 2012, 2013, 2016, 2017, 2018, 2019 and 2021 National Champions of the new American Basketball Association (ABA), which they joined as an expansion team for the 2010–2011 season.
-They play most home games at VyStar Veterans Memorial Arena.
-In addition to their six national championships, the Giants won regional titles in 2011, 2012, and 2013.
+They played the majority of their home games at VyStar Veterans Memorial Arena.
+In addition to their seven national championships, the Giants won regional titles in 2011, 2012, and 2013.
 In 2014, the team was recognized for their off-the-court achievements with the ABA National Charity Award for their work in the Jacksonville community.

 History

 In May 2010 the American Basketball Association announced a new franchise based in Jacksonville would join the league for the 2010–2011 season.
 The name was announced as the Jacksonville Giants in November.
 The owner was Jacksonville attorney Ron Sholes, while the head coach and general manager was Kevin Waters, who previously owned and coached the Jacksonville Bluewaves of the World Basketball Association.

 Jacksonville was home to an earlier ABA team, the Jacksonville Jam.
 The Jam played in the ABA for the 2006–2007 season before moving to the rival Premier Basketball League in 2008, but folded by the end of the season.